openhwgroup/cva6/docs/04_cv32a65x_design/source/port_load_unit.rst

    * - ``store_buffer_empty_i``
      - in
-     - Stoer buffer is empty
+     - Store buffer is empty
      - TO_BE_COMPLETED
      - logic